Midrangers with periscopes???? Stunning move!

 While the phone does not use Infinix’ conceptual 160W charging as the concept version of the Zero X, it still does use a speedy 45W fast charging solution.
 The company is still testing this new charging tech and could not bring it on time for the launch of the retail Zero X series.
 They are also cutting corners for this one in favour of better cameras.

 All three phones use the Mediatek Helio G95 chipset.
-These phones are not really meant to be a high-end flagship anyway, but rather to help Infinix experiment on new design and new features for future handsets.
+These phones are not really meant to be a high-end flagship anyway, but rather to help Infinix experiment on new designs and new features for future handsets.
 The Mediatek Helio G95 is by no means slow, but it is also far from the fastest midrange chip.

 For the display, the Zero X and the X Pro both use a 6.67in.
 AMOLED with 120Hz refresh rate and 240Hz touch sampling rate that’s made possible thanks to the Intelligent Display feature of the Helio G95, which helps it support beyond the native 90Hz screen refresh rate range.